-3) Moly reacts with many solid substances at higher temperatures.
+Moly reacts with many solid substances at higher temperatures.
 Design and maintenance of equipment should keep hot Moly elements well clear of contact with ordinary furnace parts, dirt, dust, or any other substances.

 Moly itself is the best element hangar material.
-Ceramics of high density and purity, that are known to be compatible with Moly are also acceptable for supports.

-See the Reaction Temperature Chart for more information on Moly reactions with various substances
+Ceramics of high density and purity that are known to be compatible with Moly are also acceptable for supports.
+See the Reaction Temperatures Chart below for more information.